sujit-t-k/Bharat-Intern-Quiz-App/README.md

 1.)
 Download this repository in ZIP format. <br>
 2.)
 Extract the ZIP file. <br>
 3.)
-Look into "dist" folder and you can find "ToDoList.jar". <br>
+Look into "dist" folder and you can find "QuizApp.jar". <br>
 4.)
-Simply double click on the "ToDoList.jar" to launch the application.
+Simply double click on the "QuizApp.jar" to launch the application.